Geraldo Perdomo Player Props: Diamondbacks vs. Twins

 Geraldo Perdomo At The Plate

-- Perdomo leads Arizona with an OBP of .378 this season while batting .274 with 45 walks and 48 runs scored.
+- Perdomo has 79 hits this season and a team-best OBP of .375.

-- Among the qualifying batters in MLB, he ranks 38th in batting average, 15th in on-base percentage, and 98th in slugging.
+- Among qualifying batters in MLB play, he ranks 43rd in batting average, 18th in on-base percentage, and 104th in slugging.

+- Perdomo will look to extend his four-game hitting streak.
+He's batting .190 during his last outings.

-- He has hit a home run in 5.6% of his games this season, and 1.5% of his plate appearances.
+- Looking at the 91 games he has played this year, he's hit a home run in five of them (5.5%), and in 1.4% of his trips to the plate.

-- In 27.8% of his games this year, Perdomo has had at least one RBI.
-He's picked up more than one in 8.9% and driven in three or more of his team's runs in three contests.
+- Perdomo has picked up an RBI in 27.5% of his games this year, with more than one RBI in 8.8% of his games.
+He has also produced three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.